yugabyte/yb-django/README.rst

 Use the backend with your Application
 -------------------------------------

-Update the ``DATABASES`` setting in in your Django project's settings to point to YB server using Django YB backend:
+Update the ``DATABASES`` setting in your Django project's settings to point to YB server using Django YB backend:

 .. code-block:: python